-- · Prohibition of hedging of the Company's stock for both directors and executive officers. - · Prohibition of pledging Company stock as collateral. - A long-standing insider trading policy. - Certain recoupment, non-compete, and other forfeiture provisions within our Annual Officer Performance Incentive Program (the "annual incentive program") and equity-based compensation agreements.
+- · Prohibition of pledging Company stock as collateral. - · A long-standing insider trading policy. - A clawback policy applicable to our Annual Officer Performance Incentive Program (the "annual incentive program") and performance-based stock awards. - Non-compete and other forfeiture provisions within our equity-based compensation agreements.
 These provisions allow the Company to cancel all or any outstanding portion of equity awards and recoup the gross value of any payouts under the annual incentive program, vested time-based stock awards, vested performance-based stock awards, or profits from exercises of options.

-Results of the 2022 Say-on-Pay Vote
+Results of the 2023 Say-on-Pay Vote

-At the 2022 Annual Meeting held on October 13, 2022, over 93% of the total stockholder votes cast were in favor of the Company's NEO compensation as presented in our 2022 proxy statement.
+At the 2023 Annual Meeting held on October 12, 2023, over 94% of the total stockholder votes cast were in favor of the Company's NEO compensation as presented in our 2023 proxy statement.
 The C&L Committee considered this favorable outcome and believed it conveyed our stockholders' support of the committee's decisions and the existing executive compensation programs.
-As we evaluated our compensation practices and talent needs throughout fiscal 2023, we remained mindful of the strong support for our compensation policies and practices communicated by our stockholders at the last annual meeting.
-As a result, the C&L Committee retained the core design of our executive compensation programs as it believes the program continues to attract, retain, and provide appropriate incentive for senior management.
+As we evaluated our compensation practices and talent needs throughout fiscal 2024, we remained mindful of the strong support for our compensation policies and practices communicated by our stockholders at the last annual meeting.
+For fiscal 2024, the C&L Committee retained the core design of our executive compensation programs as it believes the program continues to attract, retain, and provide appropriate incentive for senior management.